Ahoy: Maritime context

-For Wilhelm Heine, a world traveller, the cry was "common" in 1859.
+For Wilhelm Heine, a world traveler, the cry was "common" in 1859.
 But Heine was on a voyage with sailors from the United States, who were already using the common English form.
 For Germans in Livland on the Baltic Sea the use of ahoi was explained in a dictionary from 1864: " ahoi [...]. disyllabic, and with stress on the second syllable."
 In the 19th century it was "all in all rather seldom" used in Germany.
 About 1910 it was a "modern imitation" of the English ahoy, which later became an uncommon cry.
 In non-maritime fields ahoi is also used to say goodbye.
 In literature, many writers used ahoi in a mostly maritime context: